Emeka-asogwa/week7-React/README.md

-The projects for this week can be found at:
+The projects for this week can be found here:

 1. [Interview Scheduler](https://github.com/Emeka-asogwa/scheduler)
 2. [Scheduler API](https://github.com/Emeka-asogwa/scheduler-api)